jordanh-49/ipttc/README.md

 ### Running the Pipeline locally

-To launch the Dagster control panel, execute the following command in the console:
+1. To launch the Dagster control panel, execute the following command in the console:
  ```bash
 dagster dev
  ```
+2. To access the control panel, navigate to **http://localhost:3000** in your web browser (default port)

 ## License